PythonRSAS/pythonrsas.github.io/_posts/2022-10-14-1-Accounting-Treatments-and-Reclassification-for-Banks.md

-On Oct 11, 2013, the [Federal Register](https://www.govinfo.gov/content/pkg/FR-2013-10-11/pdf/2013-21653.pdf), published by the Department of Treasury and the OCC, wrote "[...] consistent with Basel III, the agencies and the FDIC proposed to require banks to include the majority of AOCI components in common equity tier 1 capital."
+On Oct 11, 2013, the [Federal Register](https://www.govinfo.gov/content/pkg/FR-2013-10-11/pdf/2013-21653.pdf), published by the Department of Treasury and the OCC, wrote "[...] consistent with Basel III, the agencies and the FDIC proposed to require banks to include the majory of AOCI components in common equity tier 1 capital."

 Then it went on to say that they received a significant number of comments on the proposal to require banks to recognize AOCI in common equity tier 1 capital.
 Interestingly, the comments expressed concerns that became reality: